niklaslong/Machine-learning/README.md

-The articles that spurred this exploration: http://burakkanber.com/blog/machine-learning-in-other-languages-introduction/
+Articles for kmc and knn http://burakkanber.com/blog/machine-learning-in-other-languages-introduction/